Dmunslow/Dmunslow.github.io/_posts/2018-02-21-Practical-Machine-Learning-no-index.md

 3. Random Forest
 ----------------

 Although caret allows you to tune your models with various different paremeters, for this project I left all of the settings to default.
-For those interest in learning about the tuning parameters in caret, and I've found [this paper](https://www.jstatsoft.org/article/view/v028i05/v28i05.pdf) by Max Khun to be especially helpful in understanding some of the basic tuning paremeters for different types of models.
+For those interested in learning about the tuning parameters in caret, and I've found [this paper](https://www.jstatsoft.org/article/view/v028i05/v28i05.pdf) by Max Khun to be especially helpful in understanding some of the basic tuning paremeters for different types of models.

 ------------------------------------------------------------------------